goharbor/community/proposals/new/Robot-Account-Expand.md

 1. No support for configuring the banned permissions in the harbor v2.10.0
 2. No support for granting system configuration permission for a robot

+## Terms
+Creator robot account: a robot account that has the permission to create other robot accounts.
+It can initiate the creation of new robot accounts.
+Nested robot account： a robot account that is created by a creator robot account.

 ## Personas and User Stories

 This section lists the user stories for the different personas interacting with robot account.